-We’re off on a six week road trip adventure.
+We’re off on a six-week ultimate US road trip adventure.
 We haven’t been on a trip this long for some time.

 It’s the most excited I’ve felt about road tripping and travel for a long time as well.

 So much of the past year has been spent getting ourselves settled into life in the US, establishing our brand and authority over here, hustling like crazy, and traveling on short term trips that have been super content focused and more about the destination than the journey.

 It’s been intensive travel for work.
 It’s a fun way to work, but still, it’s a very different experience to operate from the space of work mode.

 It’s been important for us to do this for the past year, so we have no regrets.
 We’ve found our base and are growing our roots and branches so it’s all good.

 But, it means now I’m ready for a longer journey and story.

 I’ve even started researching into RV’s now and potentially making the leap into full-time nomadic road tripping across the US at the end of the year.